paudetseis/PlateFlex/README.md

 using a probabilistic inference method.

 The analysis can be done using either the Bouguer or Free air gravity anomalies, and over land or ocean areas.
 Common computational workflows are covered in the Jupyter notebooks bundled with this package.
+The software contains methods to make beautiful and insightful plots using the `seaborn` package.

 > **_NOTE:_**  The cross-spectral quantities calculated here are the real-valued admittance and real-squared-coherency, as discussed in the [references](#references)